-The Compost Collective is an initiative of Marrickville Council's Groundwork program that supports residents living in multi-unit dwellings to compost.
+The Compost Collective is a program that supports residents living in multi-unit dwellings to compost.
+It is implemented by the Community Sustainability Team through their Groundwork initiative.

 The aims of the Compost Collective are to:

-Marrickville residents that live in multi-unit dwellings, e.g. flats, units or town houses, are eligible to join the Compost Collective.
+Residents of the former Marrickville Council area that live in multi-unit dwellings, e.g. flats, units or town houses, as well as share houses or households willing to compost together, are eligible to join the Compost Collective.

-Contact Marrickville Council's Environment Project Officer – Community Composting, Emma Daniell, by email at firstname.lastname@example.org or phone (02) 9335 2129.
+Contact Inner West Council's Environment Project Officer (Petersham) – Community Composting, Emma Daniell, by email at firstname.lastname@example.org or phone (02) 9335 2129.

 When you join the Compost Collective you will receive: